Facts About the Eucalyptus Tree - Description and Uses

 One significant disadvantage of the Eucalyptus trees - On warm sunny days the Eucalyptus oil on the leaves vaporizes and reaches the upper layer of the atmosphere.
 Eucalyptus oil is highly flammable and due to this reason it very easy for forest fires to spread out from one tree to another and cause significant damage.

-The many uses of the Eucalyptus tree
+Uses of the Eucalyptus tree

 1. Eucalyptus oil is extracted from the leaves by steam distillation.
 This oil is anti-fungal, antimicrobial, anti-inflammatory, decongestant, antiseptic, antispasmodic and has other medicinal uses.
 Eucalyptus oil is colorless with a distinct taste and odor.